andyrids/pico-nrf24/README.md

 set_payload_size(ALL_DATA_PIPES, sizeof(payload));
 ```

 4. If you plan to alternate an NRF24L01 device between RX Mode and TX Mode, rather than have dedicated primary transmitter and primary receiver setup - then the `set_rx_address` function should be used next, before setting the TX address (set_tx_address).
 This function sets the 5 byte address to the specified data pipe.
 Addresses for `DATA_PIPE_0` (0), `DATA_PIPE_1` (1) and the remaining data pipes can be set with multiple `set_rx_address` calls.
 Data pipes 2 - 5 use the 4 MSB of data pipe 1 address and should be set with a 1 byte address.
-If you want to use a 5 byte buffer for data pipes 2 - 5, then the function will automatically set one bye (buffer[0]).
+If you want to use a 5 byte buffer for data pipes 2 - 5, then the function will automatically set one byte (buffer[0]).
 This might be useful to visually keep track of the full addresses set to each data pipe when coding.
 The NRF24L01 has data pipes 0 and 1 enabled by default, but if you set an address for data pipes 2 - 5, they will be enabled automatically.

 ```C
 external_status_t set_rx_address(data_pipe_t data_pipe, const uint8_t *buffer);